warden-protocol/wardenprotocol/docs/docs/learn/transaction-flow.md

 The flow for generating a private/public key pair includes the following steps:

+### 1. Sending a request

-1. A Client creates a `KeyRequest`, specifying these details:
+The Client sends a `MsgNewKeyRequest` transaction to a Node, specifying these details:

 - The key type – for example, ECDSA secp256k1
 - The Keychain ID
 - The Intent ID

-2. The Client sends a `MsgNewKeyRequest` transaction to a Node.
+### 2. Checking Intents

-3. The Node checks user Intents with the Intent Engine.
+2.1.
+The Node checks user Intents with the Intent Engine.

+2.2.
 The transaction gets included in a block and broadcasted to the P2P-network.

+2.3.
 All nodes in the network reach consensus on the validity of the transaction and re-evaluate the Intent check.

+### 3. Fulfilling the request

-4. The Keychain queries a Node for pending requests.
-It picks up the `KeyRequest`, identified by its unique ID.
+3.1.
+The Keychain queries a Node for pending requests and picks up the key request, identified by its unique ID.

-5. The Keychain generates a new private/public key pair and stores it.
-The new key inherits its ID from the `KeyRequest` ID.
+3.2.
+The Keychain generates a new private/public key pair and stores it.
+The new key inherits its ID from the key request ID.

-6. The Keychain sends a `FulfilKeyRequest` request with the public key to the Node.
+3.3.
+The Keychain sends a `FulfilKeyRequest` transaction with the public key to the Node.

+### Diagram

+This diagram represents the key request flow:

 ```mermaid
 sequenceDiagram